Juliusxd23/News_Cybersecurity/README.md

 - https://coffinxp.medium.com/
 - https://medium.com/@loyalonlytoday

-If some article are "Member-Only" you can use https://freedium.cfd/ to read those article for free\
+If some article are "Member-Only" you can use https://freedium.cfd/ or https://12ft.io/ to read those article for free\
 To find new medium article use the list in this git repository, which get update every 10min :
 - https://github.com/rix4uni/medium-writeups